jacob-hudson/jacob-hudson.github.io/_posts/2020-04-26-terraform-bulk-upload.md

 ---
 # Overview

 DynamoDB is great!
-It can be used for routing and metadata table, be used to lock Terraform State files, track states of applicatins and much more!
+It can be used for routing and metadata table, be used to lock Terraform State files, track states of applications and much more!
 This post will offer a solution for populating the data within a DynamoDB table at create-rime, entirely within Terraform.

-The issue I am lokking to solve here is to providion a DynamoDB lookup table without from Terraform, without involving extra steps that Terraform can not invoke, without a ton of extra work, and something that can be easily re-produceable and scalable.
+The issue I am looking to solve here is to provision a DynamoDB lookup table without from Terraform, without involving extra steps that Terraform can not invoke, without a ton of extra work, and something that can be easily re-producible and scalable.

-The code is available here for thsoe who just wnat to get to the solution:  https://github.com/jacob-hudson/terraform-bulk-upload
+The code is available here for those who just want to get to the solution:  https://github.com/jacob-hudson/terraform-bulk-upload.
+I am using version 0.12.24, but anything 0.12+ should work without issue.
+In addition, the AWS User/Role to run this configuration also needs to be able to use `dynamodb:CreateTable` and `dynamodb:BatchWriteItem`.

+Requirements:
+1. It has to be able to be invoked form Terraform
+2. It has to be able to be committed in Version Control
+3. It has to work on any number of items for DynamoDB
+4. Ideally, no other dependencies should be needed

 # Current Problem

-Provisiong an empty DynamoDB table in Terraform is quite easy, an example is below:
+Provisioning an empty DynamoDB table in Terraform is quite easy, an example is below:

 {% highlight hcl %}
 resource "aws_dynamodb_table" "basic-dynamodb-table" {